Qantas: First

-First class is available on the Airbus A380 and A350.
+First class is available on the Airbus A380 and future A350s.

 It offers 14 individual suites in a 1–1–1 layout.
 The seats face forward for takeoff, but can rotate to the side for sleeping and dining with 83.5in seat pitch (extending to a 212 cm fully flat bed) and a width of 29 in.
 Each suite contains a 43 cm widescreen monitor.
 In addition to AC power outlets, USB ports are also offered.
 Passengers are also able to utilise the lounge on the upper deck.
 Complimentary access to both the first class and business class lounges (or affiliated lounges) is offered as well.

 Updated versions of this seat were fitted to the airline's refurbished Airbus A380 aircraft from late 2019.
 The seat features refreshed cushioning and larger entertainment screens compared to the older version.